erinvdoyle/instatrip/README.md

 ## Curated Destinations

-Now that departure details and travel preferences have been collected, the user is offered three potential vacation cities
+Now that departure details and travel preferences have been collected, the screen clears for a drumroll effect, and the user is offered three potential vacation cities

 <p align="center">
 <img src="assets/documentation/curated1.png" height="450px"/>